Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 		- virus protection, firewalls, safe browsers and mail programs, avoiding as much foreign programs as possible
 - special type of exploit
 	- social engineering
-		- a new form of attacks, it takes advantage of human naivety
+		- new form of attacks, it takes advantage of humans
 			- fishing attacks
 		- solution
 			- source checking, critical thinking, talking with a person who can double check the matter with you